Last updated 12 Feb 2026.

 AltTreeSelect STARTFOL="C:\me\latestdownloads" MAXLEV=9 QUIT

 This would indicate to show the entire tree from this particular location (9 levels deep means pretty much “show everything” (you could of course set it even higher).
-You will use this when you know you are not in danger there of a heavy-duty task (hundreds of folders) - and this is important, because the dialog that shows the tree structure does not have any folder expansion capacities, it will simply unfold the entire tree under this folder.
+You will use this when you know you are not in danger there of a heavy-duty task (hundreds of folders) - and this is important, because the tree view has no folder expansion capacities, it will simply unfold the entire tree under this folder.
 This is by design: the purpose is not “folder browsing” but rather getting a view on a certain part of your folders, and then one click to get to this folder.

 the QUIT instruction will indeed close the window when a foldername was clicked - and you will the folder open in the lister where you clicked the button to start up the dialog.
 You can also, at all times, click a “pin” button in the dialog if want to do multiple clickes (e.g. in search for the right folder in case of doubt).